Here’s how to troubleshoot problems you might encounter when running a Microsoft Exchange connection.

 If you see a 400 error relating to Exchange calendars, make sure the original event organizer was not removed from Exchange.
 If they were, use the settings template for Exchange to assign a default email address and to set a suffix in the calendar event to reset the organizer.

-For details, see Use a settings template.
+For details, see Set up or select a settings template.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.